WeblateOrg/weblate/README.rst

     :alt: Flattr this
     :target: http://flattr.com/thing/571085/Weblate

-Weblate is a free web-based translation tool with tight Git integration.
+Weblate is a free web-based translation tool with tight version control integration.
 It features simple and clean user interface, propagation of translations across components within a project, quality checks and automatic linking to source files.

 Weblate has it's website at http://weblate.org/.